nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 - Jon would create an Organization in G Suite and add Janice as a User to the organization.
 - As the administrator, Janice has access to the credit card information, so she must set up the organization's Google billing account.
 Janice would log in to the GCP console using her G Suite organization Google account to set up the billing account and link a credit card in the same way mentioned [above](#create-billing).
 - Janice must add Jon to the billing account as a member with the role "Billing Account Administrator" to give him the ability to edit and use the billing account.

+## Monitoring billing account

+Keep track of GCP service charges from the billing account section of the GCP console (e.g., invoice information can be found in the <span class="highlight_txt">Transactions</span> section).
+For more information and tutorials on monitoring expenses, see [GCP documentation](https://cloud.google.com/billing/docs).

+Tracking the exact and estimated costs on GCP can be challenging.
+See [this blog post by Lukas Karlsson](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) for an explanation of monitoring computing costs.
+The [Google Cloud pricing calculator](https://cloud.google.com/products/calculator/#id=) is also a helpful tool to estimate the cost of GCP compute resources.

+Next, let's spin up a GCP virtual machine!